Alectrosaurus: Paleobiology

 The hindlimb of the specimen AMNH 6554 is notable for the particular elongated digits and metatarsals, differing from other tyrannosauroids.
 These traits are found in terrestrial runner birds, suggesting that Alectrosaurus was suited as a fast-running tyrannosauroid dinosaur with well developed hindlimbs; probably a pursuit predator.
 This interpretation is consistent with the results obtained in the limb proportion analysis performed by Scott Persons IV and Currie in 2016.
 By comparing the limbs of numerous theropods they noted that most tyrannosauroids were highly cursorial and leggy animals, with the exception of giant and stocky-legged forms such as Tarbosaurus or Tyrannosaurus.
 Alectrosaurus was recovered with a relatively high CLP (Cursorial-limb-proportion) score at 16.5, higher than most carnosaurs.
 In 2001, a study conducted by Bruce Rothschild and colleagues, examined 23 foot bones referred to Alectrosaurus for signs of stress fractures, but none were found.

 Paleoenvironment

-Alectrosaurus was first recovered from the Iren Dabasu Formation, which has been dated to the Cenomanian stage, about 95.8 ± 6.2 million years ago.
+Alectrosaurus was first recovered from the Late Cretaceous Iren Dabasu Formation, the age of which is uncertain.
+In 2005, van Itterbeeck et al. suggested that the Iren Dabasu Formation is probably Campanian-Maastrichtian in age and possibly correlated with the Nemegt Formation.
+In 2018, the Iren Dabasu Formation has been dated to the Cenomanian stage, about 95.8 ± 6.2 million years ago.
 During the Late Cretaceous, there was a large floodplain with braided fluvial environments in the formation.
 The floodplain environments had extensive vegetation, evidenced in the palaeosol development and the numerous herbivorous dinosaurs that were found in both the river channel and the floodplain sediments.
 Contemporaneous paleofauna from this formation included other theropods such as Archaeornithomimus, Caenagnathasia, Erliansaurus, Gigantoraptor and Neimongosaurus; the sauropod Sonidosaurus and the two hadrosauroids Bactrosaurus and Gilmoreosaurus.
 Alectrosaurus likely preyed on these two.
-Additional to this, a potential discovery was made on the Bayan Shireh Formation at the Bayshi Tsav locality.
-The Bayan Shireh Formation is estimated to be Late Cretaceous in age, during the Cenomanian-Santonian stages, about 95.9 ± 6.0 million to 89.6 ± 4.0 million years ago, similar to Iren Dabasu.
-Here, Alectrosaurus lived alongside diverse theropods such as Achillobator, Garudimimus or Segnosaurus.
-Ankylosaurs were represented by Talarurus and Tsagantegia, other herbivorous dinosaurs include Graciliceratops, Gobihadros and Erketu.

-Alexander Averianov and Hans-Dieter Sues in 2012 estimated that the Upper Bayan Shireh correlated the Iren Dabasu Formation and both had similar environments.
-This correlation seems to be supported by a large number of ostracods reported in these formations.
-Further support can be evidenced on the similarities between the dinosaur taxa.
-As previously mentioned, Alectrosaurus appears to occur in both Iren Dabasu and Bayan Shireh Formations, although this referral to the genus has not been fully confirmed, the tentative specimens show striking resemblance to the Iren Dabasu material.
-In 2015, a giant caenagnathid was reported from the Bayan Shireh Formation, preserving a partial lower rostrum (beak) that is extremely similar to that of Gigantoraptor.
-If confirmed by future studies, this represents the first documented occurrence of a taxon in both formations.